 Exceptions to this rule exist, however.
 For example, if an employer's intentional act caused your injury, you can usually still file a lawsuit and collect pain and suffering damages.

 Yes, two small classes of employees do not fall under any workers' compensation laws: crewmembers of vessels and interstate railroad workers.

 If you are a crewmember of any type of boat, from a cruise ship down to the smallest two person commercial fishing boat, you are not entitled to workers' compensation benefits.
 Instead, a federal law known as the Jones Act authorizes you to sue your employer for damages, including pain and suffering, if you get hurt on the job.
 If you are a member of a crew of a vessel and get hurt in the course of your employment, you should contact a lawyer who specializes in Jones Act cases.

-Interstate railroad workers, are authorized by a different federal law called the Federal Employers Liability Act (FELA) to sue their employer for damages if they get injured while on the job.
-Interstate railroad workers are usually workers who work for a railroad that operates in more than one state.
+Interstate railroad workers are authorized by a law called the Federal Employers Liability Act (FELA) to sue their employer for damages if they get injured on the job.
+Interstate railroad workers are workers who work for a railroad that operates in more than one state.
 Commuter rail workers do not always fall under the FELA.
 If you work on a railroad and get injured on the job, you should contact a FELA lawyer for more information about this law.

 If your injury or illness is work-related and your employer disputes your claim, consider hiring a workers' comp attorney to represent you.
 You should also obtain legal representation if you want to appeal a denied workers' comp claim, or if your claim is complex or high value.
 Consult a personal injury attorney for claims that aren't related to your work.

 Most states have laws that prohibit workers' comp attorneys from charging a fee unless you win your case.
 Personal injury attorneys have greater freedom to structure their fees as they'd like, but many operate on a contingency basis ("no win, no pay") as well.